lind6/marching_cubes/README.md

 I provided detailed explanations and code samples to clarify details at each step, but there may be sections that could use additional work.
 Not all sections have test cases, but the provided test cases should be enough to complete the labs.
 I am still developing this project and welcome feedback to improve it.
 However, I ask users get latest version and give a serious attempt to complete it before offering feedback.

 One challenge faced while developing this project was how to break down the tasks into manageable discrete steps.
 I struggled with strategies to mitigate this problem.
-I implemented the algorithm as a class because its simpler and most likely how its done in professional environments, but it means the class needs to be developed in one step making for a lot of work for the student.
+I implemented the algorithm as a class because its simpler and most often how its done in professional environments, but it means the class needs to be developed in one step making for a lot of work for the student.
 Another option was to convert the implementation to a function based approach using parallel arrays for managing data.
 While doable, it would increase the workload and make for a hair pulling debugging experience.
 I am open to suggestions for improvement.

 # License